Country's youth marking PM's b'day as 'National Unemployment Day', he must provide jobs: Cong | Politics

 ''The latest unemployment rate of 8.3 per cent is a hugely worrying thing for our economy and population,'' the Congress leader said.

-Modi promised about two crore annual jobs but instead only seven lakh people have been given employment in the last eight years, she claimed, adding that 22 crore people had applied for jobs.
+Modi promised to provide two crore jobs annually but instead only seven lakh people have been given employment in the last eight years, she claimed, adding that 22 crore people had applied for jobs.

 ''In fact, this is a body blow because it affects women the most.
 Their participation in the labour market has come down from 26 per cent to 15 per cent.
 It is also a double whammy because this is coming on the back of high prices and no wages,'' she said.